thereseohanlon/java-training-revenue/README.md

 ### Overview

 Yesterday we focused on creating classes with some fields to hold our data.
-Today we will be exploring more of the features that Java provides to do some cool stuff with our classes.
-Some of these features we'll cover include:
+Today we will be exploring more of the features that Java provides to do some more intricate logic stuff with our classes.

+Some of these Java things we'll cover include:
   - **Conditional Logic** also known as if-else statements are used to make decisions if something is true or false.
   - **Loops** give us the ability to iterate over these arrays and other collections to perform operations on them.
   - **Arrays** allow us to store multiple objects together.